 Customer Communication: Your Most Valuable & Ignored Resource

 The most important thing for both organizations and exhibitors are registrations, yet they only use the traditional ways of talking to people, which are the one-size-fits-all, batch and blast emails.
 We know there are better ways and we don't use them at events even though businesses are spending around 29% of their marketing budget on events each year.
 The best way to increase event ROI is by using an integrated marketing approach by driving pre-event engagement.
 Use that information and data from your pre-event communication where you’ve received the best success, and optimize and amplify it for the event.
 Listen to your customers because they’ll indirectly, and sometimes directly, tell you how to sell more to them.

 This one's for event organizations, who want to create big consumer buzz for their event.
 It’s not all bad to want people to create pictures and video, and share the event on social, but that's a one-and-done tactic.
 What you ought to focus on, are not just what the attendees care about and think is interesting, but also what the exhibitors want--which is to connect with those attendees.
 Think beyond the buzz and spectacle around your events by helping to bring visibility to the exhibitors, and make your event more valuable to both them and the attendees.
 The optimized networking experience will keep them coming back and bring more future attendees than a decked out photo booth that made for a good social media post.

-Those are our picks for the biggest challenges and opportunities, stay tuned for our upcoming articles on the biggest event marketing mistakes and what event trends for 2019 to keep an eye on.
+Those are our picks for the biggest challenges and opportunities, stay tuned for our upcoming articles on the biggest event marketing mistakes and what event trends to keep an eye on.